Upon scan completion, the HawkScan results are returned directly in the terminal and sent to the StackHawk Platform.

 - Low: Informational and low-impact discoveries, as well as security suggestions.

 These risk categories are loosely based on the OWASP Risk Rating Methodology.

-Vulnerability results are returned ordered by risk, with High items presented first.
+Vulnerability results are returned ordered by risk, with ‘High’ severity items presented first.

-This field represents the confidence level that HawkScan has accurately identified the given vulnerability.
+This field represents the confidence level that HawkScan has accurately identified a given vulnerability.
 This field is also measured as one of High, Medium, or Low.
 The confidence level corresponds as follows:

-The references field includes links that can help in addressing the identified vulnerabilities.
-Note that these are pulled from the open source ZAP scanner.
+The references field includes links that can help in addressing identified vulnerabilities.
+Note that these are pulled from ZAP.

 A list of all paths in the web application which the vulnerability was identified with the associated HTTP method.
 If more than 5 paths are identified, the full list of pages identified with the vulnerability can be viewed in the StackHawk Platform.